krystiankulik/PlatePad/README.md

 ```bash
 sam delete --stack-name platepad
 ```
 Also, remove the Cognito configuration from the AWS Console

+## Setting an admin user for global recipes and ingredients
+To be able to add global recipes and ingredients we need to have an admin user.
+All the items saved with this user will have "global" userId.
+To do it assign a custom attribute for a chosed unser in the Cognito console - custom:role=admin